 - For garnishes: the classic garnish is sour cream, but sliced hard-boiled eggs are frequently added.
 A small dumpling known as uszka is also popular.

-I’ve never really cared much for beets on their own, but really enjoyed them in this soup.
+I’ve never really cared much for beets on their own, but I really enjoyed them in this soup.
 My husband thought it was a bit bland so I might add a little more cumin or other spices next time.

 Is Borscht Healthy or Low Carb?